 It’s set as a default for this type of application that anyone from the organisation that has a user account (admin, creator, issuer) to the organisation’s Open Badge Factory account can do the review.

-It’s also possible to determine users outside the organisation’s Open Badge Factory account to act as reviewers by choosing Use external reviewers and writing their email addresses to the field that opens after checking the box.
-It’s also good to write them a message in the Notification email for reviewers section that will go out to the reviewers when a new badge application form arrives for reviewing.
+It’s also possible to determine users outside the organisation’s Open Badge Factory account to act as reviewers by choosing Use external reviewers and writing their e-mail addresses in the field that opens after checking the box.
+It’s also good to write them a message in the Notification e-mail for reviewers section that will go out to the reviewers when a new badge application form arrives for review.
 NB!
 Applications pending for review are sent from the system once a day (6:00 am Finnish time), not right after the application form is submitted by the applicant.

 Peer assessment application

-It’s possible to add external reviewers also in peer assessment by adding their email addresses to the field in Other authorised reviewers section.
+It’s possible to add external reviewers also in peer assessment by adding their e-mail addresses to the field in the Other authorised reviewers section.

-t’s good to write the reviewers a message in the Notification email for reviewers section that will go out to the reviewers when a new badge application form arrives for reviewing.
+It’s good to write the reviewers a message in the Notification email for reviewers section that will go out to the reviewers when a new badge application form arrives for review.

 Automatically without review application